 Synthetically produced OXT, administered non-invasively via a nose spray, will be used to temporarily manipulate OXT levels.
-In previous research, it has been assumed that intranasal administration of OXT crosses the blood-brain barrier via a layer of cells in the nasal cavity epithelium, where it can cross over to the hypothalamus1, thereby exerting central nervous system effects.
-However, a recent review70 suggests that intranasally administered OXT may primarily exert its central effects via the nose-to-brain route, rather than crossing the blood-brain barrier.
-Even though direct confirmation of this route in humans is yet to be established, evidence suggests that intranasally administered OXT can reach the central compartment71 via diffusion-mediated transport, and can then bind to OXT receptors throughout the brain72.
+In previous research, it has been assumed that intranasal administration of OXT crosses the blood-brain barrier via a layer of cells in the nasal cavity epithelium, where it can travel to the hypothalamus1, thereby exerting central nervous system effects.
+However, a recent review71 suggests that intranasally administered OXT may primarily exert its central effects via the nose-to-brain route, rather than crossing the blood-brain barrier.
+Even though direct confirmation of this route in humans is yet to be established, evidence suggests that intranasally administered OXT can reach the central compartment72 via diffusion-mediated transport, and can then bind to OXT receptors throughout the brain73.

-In line with previous work4,73,74 and the original study3, participants in the OXT treatment group (n=110) will receive a commonly-used dose of 24 I/U of Syntocinon (brand name) in 6 puffs (three per nostril) or an equivalent number of puffs of a hypotonic saline, placebo, spray with similar ingredients but no OXT.
-Administration will be performed strictly in line with the recommendations and guidelines provided in75, including standardized demonstration, test puff, and visual inspection by the experimenter.
+In line with previous work4,74,75 and the original study3, participants in the OXT treatment group (n=110) will receive a commonly-used dose of 24 I/U of Syntocinon (brand name) in 6 puffs (three per nostril) or an equivalent number of puffs of a hypotonic saline, placebo, spray with similar ingredients but no OXT.
+Although previous studies have reported dose-dependent effects of OXT on psychological measures76, consistent with the original study by Kosfeld et al.3, and for feasibility reasons, we use a single dose of 24 I/U here.
+Administration will be performed strictly in line with the recommendations and guidelines provided in77, including standardized demonstration, test puff, and visual inspection by the experimenter.
 Syntocinon has a relatively short-lived pharmacokinetic profile with concentrations of OXT peaking between 30-90 minutes post-administration; it is subsequently cleared rapidly from the body and not detectable around 150 minutes post-administration31.
 The trust game will therefore be completed during the OXT peak at 50 minutes post-administration in line with the original study3.

 Experimental procedure

 Our experimental procedure will be partially based on the replication by Declerck and colleagues4, with adjustments made to serve the purpose of our study.
+Specifically, compared to the replication study by Declerck et al.4, the current replication effort differs in terms of questionnaires (omission of some questionnaires that did not directly address objectives of the current study; addition of questionnaires, most notably the SPSRQ-RC78 for testing our third hypothesis), reimbursement (guaranteed payout of all trust game decisions to increase fairness, as opposed to only guaranteed payout of investor decision in Declerck et al.4), the collection of saliva samples (for intended analysis of hormonal markers), and the addition of a generalized dictator game79 in session 2, of which participants will not be aware when playing the trust game.

 Prior to starting session 1, participants will receive a screening form assessing all study exclusion criteria (see Participants).
 Eligible participants will provide written informed consent and afterwards receive a secure Qualtrics link to complete session 1.
 In this session, they will complete a battery of questionnaires assessing traits, states, and other subjective experiences (an overview of all questionnaires used can be found in Table 1).